Medical Ethics and the Medico-Legal Certificate

 In the US, the Fourth Amendment prohibition on unreasonable searches and seizures applies to forensic medical examinations of detained persons, and case law including Schmerber v.
 California (1966) holds that drawing a blood sample from an arrested driver does not violate the Fourth Amendment if supported by probable cause and conducted in a medically reasonable manner, though recent cases including Missouri v.
 McNeely (2013) have imposed warrant requirements in some jurisdictions for blood-alcohol testing.

 The ethical obligations governing the expert report are the professional-conduct standards applied in context.
 The NMC Code, AMA Opinion 9.7, and GMC Good Medical Practice all require accuracy, completeness, and honesty.
+For the full picture of the expert's obligations once that report reaches court, see the medico-legal expert in court.
 The Civil Procedure Rules Part 35 and the Criminal Procedure Rules Part 19 in the UK impose these obligations by court rule rather than merely by professional code.
 The BNSS 2023 provisions on post-mortem and examination certificates impose equivalent standards in the Indian criminal-procedure framework.

-Errors in expert reports fall into several categories.
-Technical errors arise when the examination or the science underlying the opinion contains mistakes.
-These are the most defensible errors in professional-conduct proceedings, though they still give rise to liability where they fall below the Bolam standard.
-Omission errors arise when the report fails to include findings that would be material to the opposing party: a forensic pathologist who records only findings consistent with homicide and omits injuries that might support an accident scenario is guilty of selection bias that may constitute a professional breach.
-Language errors arise when the report uses imprecise formulations that overstate the opinion's certainty, such as "the wound was caused by" rather than "the wound is consistent with having been caused by," or that characterise an inference as an observation.
+Errors in expert reports fall into three categories.
+Technical errors arise when the examination or the underlying science contains mistakes; these are the most defensible in professional-conduct proceedings, though they still attract liability where they fall below the Bolam standard.
+Omission errors arise when the report excludes findings material to the opposing party: a forensic pathologist who records only findings consistent with homicide and omits injuries that could support an accident scenario commits selection bias that may constitute a professional breach.
+Language errors arise from imprecise formulations that overstate certainty, such as "the wound was caused by" rather than "the wound is consistent with having been caused by," or that characterise an inference as a direct observation.

 The principle that the expert owes a duty to the court rather than to the instructing party has practical implications for the way the report is drafted.
 Where the expert's examination reveals findings that do not support the instructing party's case, those findings must still be reported.
 Where the expert holds significant uncertainty about their opinion, that uncertainty must be expressed quantitatively or qualitatively in the report.
 In the Indian Supreme Court's decision in State of Uttar Pradesh v.
 Ram Sagar Yadav (1985), the court held that a government physician who gives false evidence in a criminal case is guilty of a serious professional and legal breach, comparable to ordinary perjury, and that the medical profession's ethical obligations are a supplementary layer of accountability over and above the criminal law of false evidence.